"Hamilton", American History, and the Importance of Heroes

-I, therefore, have no shame in affirming our Founding Fathers as American heroes and some of the most influential men in history, even with their flaws.
+I have no shame affirming our Founding Fathers as incredible men, American heroes and some of the most influential and important figures in history.

-And even if we aren't willing to call them heroes because of those flaws, we can still marvel at what they created, acknowledge the ideas they introduced, and honor the sacrifices they made to help America become the land of the free and the home of the brave for generations of future Americans.
+And even if we aren't willing to call them heroes because of their flaws, we can still marvel at what they created, acknowledge the ideas they fought for, and honor the sacrifices they made to help America become the land of the free and the home of the brave.

-But if we rewrite the history books, decimate our founding principles, demonize our brothers and sisters, or cancel those who've come before us because of their flaws, mistakes, or even just because of the color of their skin, several things happen:
+But if we rewrite the history books, attack our founding principles, demonize our brothers and sisters, or erase those who've come before us because of their flaws, mistakes, or even just because of the color of their skin, several things happen:

 We discredit and dishonor the painful journey and sacrifice of those who brought us to where we are today.

-We dissolve one of the strongest bonds that unites us as Americans: our values!
+We dissolve one of the strongest bonds that unites us: our values!

-We don’t give our children the chance to learn from the character and example of those who came before them.
+We don’t give our children the chance to learn from the character of those who came before them.

-We don’t give ourselves the chance to teach our children how good people can do great things and also make mistakes.
+We forget that good people can do great things and also make mistakes.

 What did Eleanor Roosevelt say?